css459/arch-linux-arm-clockworkpi-a06/README.md

 4. Create the mount point and extract the files as root (not via sudo)

 ```
-$ mkdir root
 $ sudo su
+# mkdir root

 # bsdtar -xpf ArchLinuxARM-aarch64-latest.tar.gz -C root
 # mount --bind root root
 ```

+**NOTE**: It's very important that this `root` folder is owned by **root**.
+Otherwise, you will get `unsafe path transition` errors in the final build.

-7. Chroot into the newly created environment
+5. Chroot into the newly created environment

 ```
 # arch-chroot root
 ```

-8. Inside the chroot, populate and init the pacman keyring
+6. Inside the chroot, populate and init the pacman keyring

 ```
 # pacman-key --init
 # pacman-key --populate archlinuxarm
 ```

-9. Finally, update the packages
+7. Finally, update the packages

 ```
 # pacman -Syu